Mental Health Facilities in North Dakota

 Dakota Boys And Girls Ranch Center For Hope And Healing - Fargo, ND

-Dakota Boys And Girls Ranch Center For Hope And Healing is one of mental health facilities in Fargo, North Dakota, located at 7151 15th Street South, 58104 zip code.
-Dakota Boys And Girls Ranch Center For Hope And Healing provides residential treatment, outpatient treatment and telemedicine/telehealth.
-Dakota Boys And Girls Ranch Center For Hope And Healing provides activity therapy, integrated dual diagnosis disorder treatment and trauma therapy to children / adolescents.
-Dakota Boys And Girls Ranch Center For Hope And Healing also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services provided at Dakota Boys And Girls Ranch Center For Hope And Healing include education services, diet and exercise counseling and chronic disease/illness management.
+Dakota Boys And Girls Ranch Center For Hope And Healing is a mental health clinic in Fargo, ND, located at 7151 15th Street South, in the 58104 zip code.
+Dakota Boys And Girls Ranch Center For Hope And Healing provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Dakota Boys And Girls Ranch Center For Hope And Healing offers group therapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents.
+Dakota Boys And Girls Ranch Center For Hope And Healing also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+More services at Dakota Boys And Girls Ranch Center For Hope And Healing include intensive case management, chronic disease/illness management and diet and exercise counseling.

 Call (855) 802-1592 for 24/7 help with treatment.